kwebio/kweb-docs/aesthetics.rst

 It's easy to create Kweb plugins for many JavaScript tools and frameworks, taking full advantage of Kotlin's DSL capabilities.

-The `Semantic UI plugin implementation <https://github.com/kwebio/core/tree/master/src/main/kotlin/io/kweb/plugins/semanticUI>`_ itself can serve as an example.
+The `Fomantic UI plugin implementation <https://github.com/kwebio/core/tree/master/src/main/kotlin/io/kweb/plugins/fomanticUI>`_ itself can serve as an example.

 Example and Demo
 ----------------

-See a simple app built using Semantic UI and Kweb (with source): http://demo.kweb.io:7659/
+See a simple app built using Fomantic UI and Kweb (with source): http://demo.kweb.io:7659/